 Knots have been popular throughout Chinese history.
-In recent years, their popularity likely surged a little, thanks to them being perceived as effective geomancy charms.
+In recent years, their popularity further surged, thanks to them being perceived as effective geomancy charms.

 8. Chinese Peaches

 This simple fruit could be utterly baffling for tourists unfamiliar with Chinese culture, especially when it isn’t paired with other Chinese symbols.
-Distinctive in shape, and usually in shades of pink, the Chinese peach doesn’t represent abundance or harvests i.e. anything you would normally associate with food.
+Distinctive in shape and usually in shades of pink, the Chinese peach doesn’t represent abundance or harvests i.e. anything you would normally associate with food.
 It represents longevity.

-The origin for this is the appearance of such peaches in Chinese myths, in which they are said to ripen once every three thousand years, and are capable of imbuing immortality.
-In folkloric art, these peaches are also frequently paired with the God of Longevity, the latter always represented as a genteel and bald elder wielding a staff.
+The origin for this is the frequent appearance of such magical peaches in Chinese folklore, in which they are said to ripen once every three thousand years and capable of imbuing immortality.
+In folkloric art, these peaches are thus frequently paired with the God of Longevity, the latter always represented as a genteel and bald elder wielding a staff.

 9. Chinese Carps

 The graceful Chinese carp is a major element in Chinese landscape designs.
 They are also extremely popular subjects in Chinese paintings.